 Reuters-By Noah Browning

-Additional reporting by Florence Tan and Emily Chow; Editing by Jacqueline Wong, Christian Schmollinger and Louise Heavens
+Additional by Florence Tan and Emily Chow; editing by Kenneth Maxwell, Jason Neely and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.